justcodebryan/justcodebryan/README.md

 - 👋 Hi, I’m @gcodeknight
 - 👀 I’m interested in Front-end
-- 🌱 I’m currently learning: React, Typescript
+- 🌱 I’m currently learning React & Typescript

 <!---
 gcodeknight/gcodeknight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.